-In the Senior School, the House system comprises three parts.
+In the Secondary School, the House system comprises three parts.

 Morning and afternoon registration.
 Students are registered in House tutor groups.
 Tutor groups contain a mix of year groups and students are encouraged to work together with their peers and support them at all times.

 Rewards system.
 Students can earn individual House points for their effort and achievement in their academic subjects, and marbles in recognition of good character traits including those that comprise the seven values of the school charter.
 Marbles are collected by the house in return for marble rewards at given points in the year.

 Inter-House competitions.
 Students compete in their Houses in events such as sports days, swimming galas, and other competitions organised by academic departments.

 There are two House leaders per house; one for the Year 6 – 8 students and one for the Year 9 – 13 students.
 House captains are elected at the start of the year and will take an active role in inspiring their House members throughout the year.
 Each tutor group will lead one assembly per year under the direction of the House captain.